 STATUS Phase 1 of the software was implemented October 1, 2018, and is functioning for our customers.
-Phase 2 will be implemented in FY 2018-19 with enhanced features to improve efficiency.
+Phase 2 will be implemented in FY 2018-19 with enhanced features to improve efficiency, including a more robust interface that will eliminate duplicate data entry and allow inspectors to see electronically reviewed plans in the field using their mobile devices.